michieltjampens/dcafs/docs/Basics.md

 Let's take MariaDB as an example: `dbm:addmariadb,id,db name,ip:port,user:pass`

 Suppose:
-* give the id diceserver
+* The id is diceserver.
-* it's running on the same machine and using default port (then you don't need to specify it)
+* It's running on the same machine and using default port (then you don't need to specify it).
-* It has a database with the same name as the sqlite one made earlier
+* It has a database with the same name as the sqlite one made earlier.
-* Security isn't great and user is admin and pass stays pass
+* Security isn't great and user is admin and pass stays pass.

 The command becomes`dbm:addmariadb,diceserver,rolls,localhost,admin:pass`
 Which in turn fills in the xml.